rragrawal/dubAI-student-challenge/README.md

-# Official website of the Fostering AI Research (FAIR) workshop at University of Birmingham Dubai
+# Official website of the DubAI student challenge at University of Birmingham Dubai, October 5, 2023.

 Created with the help of:
 * [Jekyll](https://jekyllrb.com/)